air4children/hri2022/article/arxiv/README.md

 # arXiv submission
 ## Preparation
-1. Edit paths in A_copy-tex-figures.sh
+1. Edit paths in A_copy-tex-figures.bash

 2. Run script to copy tex files and images to arxiv/files path
 ```